ShaylaWhite/gemsoflifegame/README.md

 - **Belief in Yourself**: Confidence and motivation to succeed.
 - **Adaptability**: Flexibility to pivot and embrace change.
 - **Collaboration**: Effective teamwork and communication.

+## 🧠 Core Backend Highlights
+This project is designed to highlight backend engineering skills by focusing on:
+- **Data Handling**: Efficiently managing game state, including secret combinations, guesses, and attempts, through robust data structures.
+- **Logic Implementation**: Developing accurate algorithms for calculating correct numbers, positions, and determining game outcomes.
+- **State Management:** Tracking user progress and integrating life lessons dynamically based on their gameplay.
+- **Error Handling**: Anticipating invalid inputs and ensuring the game continues running smoothly without disruptions.
+  **Scalability:** Using modular design principles for easy integration of additional features, such as hints or web-based APIs.

+# 🎮 Game Overview

 ## How to Set Up